-Jean-Jacques Loup is a popular French cartoonist, who is best known for his many illustrations for jigsaw puzzles.
-He is an architect and jazz pianist, and has been working in Paris as a cartoonist since 1969.
-During the 1970s and early 1980s, he was present in magazines like Mormoil, Fluide Glacial and Charlie Mensuel.
-Albums with his work have been published by Audie ('Touti Frouti', 1977), Dargaud ('La Bible de...', 1984) and Glénat ('La Vie des Maitres' parts 1 and 2, 1983-85).
+During the 1970s and early 1980s, he was present in magazines like Mormoil, Fluide Glacial, L'Express, Le Canard Enchaîné, Charlie Mensuel, Libération, Playboy and Marie-Claire.
+He was editorial illustrator for VSD for 15 years.
+Album collections of his work have been published by Audie ('Touti Frouti', 1977), Dargaud ('La Bible de...', 1984) and Glénat ('La Vie des Maitres' parts 1 and 2, 1983-85).